Terms of Reference

 The Committee will meet up to four times per year.

-The minute taker, who will be a member of the Executive, will circulate the minutes to the next Board meeting.
+The minute taker, who will be the Head of Finance and Resources or in their absence, an alternate member of the Executive, will circulate the minutes to the next Board meeting.
 The Chair will provide an annual report on the Committee’s work to the Board, and review the performance of the independent member.

 Papers and Agendas